ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 # **visualizeRecipeTaste**
 > string visualizeRecipeTaste()

-Visualize a recipe's taste information as HTML including CSS.
+Visualize a recipe\'s taste information as HTML including CSS.
 You can play around with that endpoint!

 ### Example